A RETURN TO THE COAST

-“A Return to the Coast” exhibited paintings of the rocks of the Yorkshire coast in two forms: first as posters on railway stations on the Hull-Scarborough line; second, as a touring exhibition.
+“A Return to the Coast”, which ran through the summer and autumn of 2011, exhibited paintings of the rocks of the Yorkshire coast both as a touring exhibition and as posters on railway stations on the Hull to Scarborough line.

 I saw the exhibition at the minster, and continue to enjoy the posters on the stations, especially at Beverley where they can be read with the original North Eastern railway tile map.
 It was also informative from a geological angle, as I had not realised how many different types of rock were exposed along the coastline.